1992 Kurdistan Region general election

-General elections were held in the Kurdistan Region of Iraq on 19 May 1992 to elect the president and the 105 members of the Kurdistan National Assembly.
-The elections had initially been planned for 16 May, but were delayed due to concerns about ink delibility leading to voter fraud.
+The 1992 Kurdistan Region general election was held in the Kurdistan Region of Iraq on 19 May 1992 to elect the president and the 105 members of the Kurdistan National Assembly.
+It was the first free and fair election in the history of the Kurdistan Region, held just one year after the 1991 Kurdish uprisings against the Ba’ath regime.
+The elections had initially been planned for 16 May, but were delayed due to concerns about ink smudging, which could have led to voter fraud.

+The elections took place under the protection of a no-fly zone established by many countries, including the US, UK, and France.

+Presidential election

-In the first round of the presidential election Kurdistan Democratic Party (KDP) leader Massoud Barzani received slightly more votes than his main rival Jalal Talabani, the leader of the Patriotic Union of Kurdistan (PUK).
-With neither receiving a majority of the vote, a second round was due to be held.
-However, due to both leaders fearing they may lose in a run-off, the second round was never held and the Kurdistan Regional Government decided to move on without a president.
-Instead they established an eight-person Presidency Council consisting of four members from each party.
+In the first round of the presidential election, Kurdistan Democratic Party (KDP) leader Massoud Barzani received slightly more votes than his main rival, Jalal Talabani, the leader of the Patriotic Union of Kurdistan (PUK).
+With neither candidate receiving an absolute majority of the vote, a second round was scheduled to be held.
+However, both leaders feared they might lose in a run-off, so the second round was never held, and the Kurdistan Regional Government decided to proceed without a president.
+Instead they established an eight-member Presidency Council consisting of four members from each party.

+Parliamentary election

-The National Assembly election resulted in a narrow victory for the KDP, which won 51 seats, while the PUK-led alliance won 49 seats.
-However, due to fraud allegations KDP gave up one seat to the PUK so that each would have 50 seats, they proceeded to form a unity government.
-On 4 June 1992 KDP Secretary General Jawhar Namiq Salim was elected Speaker of the Kurdistan National Assembly and prominent PUK member Fuad Masum was elected Prime Minister of Kurdistan Region.
+The Kurdistan National Assembly election resulted in a narrow victory for the KDP, which won 51 seats, while the PUK-led alliance won 49 seats.
+However, due to fraud allegations, the KDP gave up one seat to the PUK so that each party would hold 50 seats.
+The two parties then proceeded to form a unity government.

+On 4 June 1992, KDP Secretary General Jawhar Namiq Salim was elected Speaker of the Kurdistan National Assembly and prominent PUK member Fuad Masum was elected Prime Minister of Kurdistan Region.

+The Kurdistan National Assembly convened for the first time on 15 July 1992 and passed Law No. 1, which established the Assembly as the region’s legislature.

+Aftermath

-The government lasted until May 1994, when the Kurdish Civil War broke out and lasted until 1998, after which Kurdistan Region was divided into a PUK-controlled zone in the southeast and a KDP-controlled zone in the northwest.
+The government lasted until May 1994, when the Kurdish Civil War broke out.
+The war lasted until 1998, after which the Kurdistan Region was divided into a PUK-controlled zone in the southeast and a KDP-controlled zone in the northwest.

+Due to the civil war in the region, no new elections were held until 2005.
+The first term of parliament, which was supposed to last three years, ended up lasting 10 years, from 1992 to 2002.
+The next election was held in 2005, alongside the Iraqi parliamentary election.